HISTORY OF PASCO COUNTY

 James B. Howse (age 4 in the 1860 census) is shown in the same household as Hill Howse in the 1860 and 1870 censuses.
 He was a postmaster at Silver Springs.

-[Some information provided by Charles Blankenship]
+[Some information provided by Charles Blankenship and Jenny Olin.]

 Isaac Hudson Sr. and Amanda Luverna Cobb ISAAC WASHINGTON HUDSON SR. (1825-1892) married Amanda Luverna Cobb (1831-1922) on Nov.
 9, 1848, in Marion Co.
 Georgia.
 They were parents of 11 children, 9 of whom reached adulthood and married.
 They left Alabama in 1868, locating first in Madison County, Florida.
 In 1870 they moved further south to the Chipco settlement, near what is now Blanton.
-Chills and fever from the undrained swamps and bayheads around Chipco and Hudson's bronchial trouble caused the family to seek the salt air of the Gulf.
+Chills and fever from the undrained swamps and bayheads around Chipco and Hudson’s bronchial trouble caused the family to seek the salt air of the Gulf.
 They arrived at what would become Hudson in late 1877 or early 1878.
 (Isaac W. Hudson Jr., who was born on Nov.
 17, 1870, said that he was a little over seven years old when they arrived at Hudson.
-Hendley gives February 1878.)
+Hendley gives February 1878.
+The obituary of Amanda says they arrived in 1878.)
 Hudson provided quarters in his home for the post office, with John William Hudson (1859-1927) named the first postmaster and Joseph Byrd Hudson (1856-1950) named his assistant.
 I. W. Hudson Sr. prospered through a shipping trade to Cedar Keys and was able to buy 200 acres of land from the state at $1.25 per acre.
 He employed Henry Clay Bush to survey and plot the town site.
-Many of the present day streets in Hudson bear the name of Hudson's wife and children.
+Many of the present day streets in Hudson bear the name of Hudson’s wife and children.
 According to Ash, about 1890, Joseph Byrd Hudson (1856-1950) and William Hudson established the first mercantile business in Hudson.
 Isaac Washington Hudson Sr. was born in Laurens or Monroe County, Georgia, on May 15, 1825, and died in Hudson on Aug.
 3, 1892.
 Amanda L. Hudson died at the home of her daughter in Dade City and was buried there.
 According to Stanaback, "Some of his neighbors were Mr. Worley, Jess, William, and Joseph Hay, W. D. Frierson, Bill Land, William Bailey, Bill Tillett, Crockett Whidden, Sam Stevenson, Bug Stevenson, Allen Hill, Malcolm Hill, and Hill House."

 “For 20 years my father was an invalid, with Cough and Bronchitis, and tried everything he could hear of without obtaining more than temporary relief.
 Being advised of Parker's Tonic, he began to use it, and before he had taken five dollars worth was cured.
 He is 57 years old, and has been well now over a year.”—Jos.
 B. HUDSON, Hudson, Fla.